Main Range Walk: The Most Scenic Hike in Kosciuszko National Park

 Main Range Walk

-From the peak the trail winds down the ridge.
-Soon the stone path turns into a metal grate.
-This section of the trail is an easy flat walk overlooking beautiful Lake Albina.
-As you continue hiking further to Muellers Pass the metal grate walk gives way to a stony path, and the trail starts ascending again.
-Soon you will reach Muellers Pass.
-From here you can take an optional side trip to Wilkinsons Creek.
+From the summit, we started descending along the ridge.
+The stone path soon turned into a metal-grate walkway, making this section an easy, flat hike.
+Along the way, we were admiring beautiful Lake Albina from above.
+As we continued hiking further to Muellers Pass, the metal grate walkway gave way to a stony path, and the trail started ascending again.
+Soon we reached Muellers Pass.
+From here, if you think you have enough time and energy, you can take an optional side trip to Wilkinsons Creek.

 Main Range Walk